ccmvumc/garjus/README.md

 garjus dashboard - launches a dax dashboard and opens it in a new tab browser

 garjus image03 - manages NDA image03 batches in a shared folder such as OneDrive

-ToBeCompleted:garjus can run automations including:
+garjus can run automations including:

 xnat_auto_archive - archives scans in XNAT